polterguy/polterguy.github.io/documentation/magic.clone/index.md

 code ./
 ```

-Then open _two_ terminal windows and type the following into the first.
+Then open _two_ terminal windows in VS Code and type the following into the first.

 ```bash
 cd magic